|

 Inventive

-that they can be observed to elicit.
+that they elicit.
 In that case, they would be labeled

 "high activity" and "low activity" environments,